chemisus/chemisus.odm/README.md

 Classes
 -------

-There are currently four main objects in chemisus.odm:
+There are currently four main objects in Snuggie:

 * \Chemisus\ODM\Connection
 * \Chemisus\ODM\Server
 * \Chemisus\ODM\Database
 * \Chemisus\ODM\Document

-To actually use chemisus.odm, you really only need to interact with the server and database.
+To actually use Snuggie, you really only need to interact with the server and database.
 The server will handle the connections, and the database will handle the documents.